By Jael Lutandila

-According to Mind charity survey carried out from 9 April to 18 May 2020, a quarter of adults and young people who tried to access support were unable to do so as they felt uncomfortable using phone/video call technology and believed they did not deserve the support.
+According to a Mind charity survey carried out from 9 April to 18 May 2020, a quarter of adults and young people who tried to access support were unable to do so as they felt uncomfortable using phone/video call technology and believed they did not deserve the support.

 Rebecca Conlon, Mind Supporter Relations, declared: “Mind provides advice and support to empower anyone experiencing a mental health problem.
 The charity campaigns to improve services raise awareness and promote understanding.
 Mind won’t give up until everyone experiencing a mental health problem gets support and respect.”